CISR83040 - Compliance: Regulation 9(5) directions: co-ordination with Regulation 13(2) determinations

 In this case the first step is to determine whether there was a legal duty to apply the Scheme to the payment in question.
 This may be achieved either by direct agreement between the contractor and HMRC without recourse to issuing a determination under Regulation 13(2), in which case a direction under Regulation 9(5) may then be considered as to whether the failure can be viewed as an ‘error made in good faith’.

-If however, it is necessary to issue a determination under Regulation 13(2) to settle the ‘scope’ issue as the matter may go forward either for an internal review, or be heard before the Tribunal, then the fact that a determination under Regulation 13(2) has been made will prevent you from making any later consideration of a Regulation 9(5) direction.
+It may be necessary to issue a determination under Regulation 13(2) to settle a ‘scope’ issue as the matter may go forward either for an internal review, or be heard before the Tribunal.